• Mail

 • Homeowners may also make kickout flashings less conspicuous by cutting them flush with the wall, making them less effective.

-In summary, kickout flashing should be present and properly installed in order to direct rainwater away from the exterior roof-covering materials, particularly at the chimney locations
+In summary, kickout flashing should be present and properly installed in order to direct rainwater away from the exterior roof-covering materials, particularly at the chimney location

 Like us on FaceBook